keri-gannon/jane-technologies/README.md

 ## Design Approach

 I decided to use Ruby because I like the syntax and object-oriented design.
-Also, I have been working mostly in TypeScript, so I decided to challenge myself by working in Ruby, which I don't use on a daily basis.
+Also, I have been working mostly in TypeScript, so I decided to challenge myself by working in Ruby.
 Also, I know that Jane uses Ruby, so I wanted to demonstrate my ability to learn.

 I will approach the problem by breaking it down into smaller sub-problems: